aaron-grau/curic/nontech-readings/css.md

 [SCSS/Sass][sass] are the most widely used CSS pre-processors.

-SCSS (Sassy CSS) is a superset of CSS3, which means that every valid CSS3 stylesheet also valid SCSS.
+SCSS (Sassy CSS) is a superset of CSS3, which means that every valid CSS3 stylesheet is also valid SCSS.
 It retains CSS brackets and semi-colons; a developer can add SCSS to a CSS file by simply changing the extension to `.scss`.

 Sass is the older version of SCSS.
 It uses line indentation rather than brackets and semi-colons to specify blocks.
 Many developers prefer this syntax because it feels cleaner and more concise.